create3000/x3d-image/README.md

 A Number between 0 and 1 indicating the image quality to be used when creating images using file formats that support lossy compression (such as JPEG).

+### -d *delay*

+Wait the specified number of milliseconds before generating the image.

 ## Supported Output File Types

 | Description | File Extension | MIME Type  |